-In 1932 production was reorganized, and an economic model, the Special 8 was launched; it was a lever filler, in black or marbled celluloid black with an metal alloy nib.
-It was then introduced the model Superluxe, always a lever filler, but with gold nib and produced in black, iridescent marbled gold or iridescent marbled green celluloid.
+In 1932 production was reorganized, the company changed location and name from "MM.
+Panici Frères" in rue de Petits-Ecuries 12 to "Stylo Bayard" in rue des Cordelières 31.
+At the end of 1931 the Superluxe top model had been introduced, a lever filler with gold nib, produced in coloured material (not flammable, therefore probably galalith), in the colours black, iridescent marbled gold and iridescent marbled green.
 The new pens had streamlined forms, with the ends of cap and body of conical shape, and were produced both men and woman models.

-In that same period two other flagship sub-brands were also used directed towards two different market segments: the Excelsior brand for the second tier of medium quality pen production, and the Alpin brand used for cheaper pens produced for the lower end of the market, mainly students and schoolchildren.
+In that same period the Le 4 de Bayard, a new economic line cheaper than the Special 8, was introduced and also two other flagship sub-brands were used directed towards two different market segments: the Excelsior brand for the second tier of medium quality pen production, and the Alpin brand used for cheaper pens produced for the lower end of the market, mainly students and schoolchildren.

-In 1940 there was a restyling of the Luxe line going towards a more streamlined cap but maintaining the conical ends of the pen.
-It was also introduced the new Superstyl model, still a lever filler, in two versions for men and women.
+In 1940 there was a restyling of the Superluxe line going towards a more streamlined cap but maintaining the conical ends of the pen and the new Superstyl was introduced, still a lever filler, in two versions, for men and women.
 The Superstyl had three rings on the cap and a spear-shaped clip with a double "V" pattern; it was made of celluloid produced in many colors, and equipped with a gold nib.
-The next year the Super Luxe model was introduced, a cheaper and smaller pen, reiterating the lines of the Special 8, and aimed at young people.

 The Second World War period was critical, as the use of gold was forbidden in many European country, and the celluloid supply began to run low.
 The company still tried to maintain high quality, while using steel nibs.
 Around 1943 was introduced the Excelsior model; it was very similar to the Superstyl, but with a steel nib branded with the Excelsior name.
 The innovative feature of this pen was that the whole nib block was interchangeable, since the steel nibs were subject to greater wear, and the pen was sold with a spare The model was successful, and despite the restrictions had disappeared after the war, it remained in production until 1948.

-In 1947 the most successful models like the Special 8, the Special Luxe and the 4 underwent a restyling following the overseas trends.
-In 1949 also the Superstyl had a restyling, and was produced with a more streamlined shape without the double "V" pattern on the clip.
-In the same year the company launched some other models: the Special Luxe, the Capostil with hooded nib, and an economic version of the Special 8.
-All of them were lever filler.
+Around 1946 the different model lines, the Le 4, the Special 8, the Special Luxe and the Superstyl underwent a restyling following the overseas trends, the latter two with completely ogival lines and new shapes for the clip.
+In 1949 a further variant of the Superstyl model was also introduced, with a metal cap.
+In the same year the company launched some other models: the Super Bayard as a new top model, the Capostyl with hooded nib.
+All of them were button filler.

 In the early 50's the stylistic lines were uniformed and the various series took a similar form.
 All models moved to a fully streamlined shape losing the tapered conical ends.
-In 1950 the luxury model Super Bayard was launched; in the same period other models were born such the Bayard 2000.
-Also some pump filler models like the Excelsior 507 were produced, and also some accordion filler model (the Stylomine patent was expired) like the Fit.
+In this same period other models were launched as the Bayard 2000 and a new version of the Niveauclair, with this one other pump filler models were produced like the Excelsior 507, and also some accordion filler model (the Stylomine patent was expired) like the Fit.

-During the '50s the company underwent a continuous decline in sales caused by the growing market share of the ballpoint pen.
-Bayard try a revival in 1956 with the Souverain de Luxe model, a streamlined pen, with covered nib and accordion filler, produced with a metal cap.
-But at the time the writing instruments market was dominated by ballpoint pens; smaller models were introduced, such as the Bayard 20, the Bayard 30 and the Karting, a cartridge filler, but the decline continued relentlessly until the final closure in the mid of '70s.
+During the '50s the company the company suffered a continuous decline in sales caused by the growing market share of the ballpoint pen.
+It sought the relaunch in in 1956 with the Souverain model, a streamlined hooded nib pen with accordion filler, produced also later with a metal cap as Souverain de Luxe.
+But at the time the writing instruments market was dominated by ballpoint pens; smaller models were introduced, such as the Dauphin, the Bayard 20, the Bayard 30 and the Karting, a cartridge filler pen, but the decline continued inexorably until the final closure November 5, 1973.

 |1903||Etienne Forbin become agent for some U.S. writing instruments manufacturers, is the origin of the company|